About Music Series Grants

 • To ensure each grantee is positioned for success, grantees receive a Levitt Music Series Toolkit containing valuable resources, such as sample artist contract, sample press release, hosted page national Levitt website, eblast and social media templates, sponsorship package examples, list of talent agents, access to the Levitt Artist Booking Consultant, consultation with staff at the Levitt Foundation, and more

-• Grantees attend a Levitt Convening in Los Angeles (expenses covered by Foundation) to learn best practices, exchange ideas and develop peer-to-peer connections
+• Grantees attend a Levitt Learning Conference in Los Angeles (expenses covered by Foundation) to explore best practices, exchange ideas and develop peer-to-peer connections

 What Makes A Compelling Proposal?